mpoeckl/spark-cdm-connector/documentation/overview.md

-# Using the Spark CDM Connector - Fabric Runtime 1.3 Edition
+# Using the Spark CDM Connector - Spark 3.5 Edition

 ## Overview

-> **⚠️ DISCLAIMER**: This is a private fork of the original Azure Spark CDM Connector, optimized for Microsoft Fabric Runtime 1.3 compatibility.
+> **⚠️ DISCLAIMER**: This is a private fork of the original Azure Spark CDM Connector, optimized for Apache Spark 3.5 compatibility.
 This version is **NOT officially supported by Microsoft**.

 This Spark CDM Connector enables a Spark program to read and write CDM entities in a CDM folder via Spark dataframes, with enhanced support for:
-- **Apache Spark 3.5** (Fabric Runtime 1.3)
+- **Apache Spark 3.5** (Microsoft Fabric Runtime 1.3, Azure Synapse Analytics Spark 3.5 pools)
 - **Modern Azure Authentication** (MSAL4J)
 - **Enhanced Performance** optimizations